-Variables allow for extreme flexibility when modeling your deployment plans.
+Variables allow for extreme flexibility when modeling your infrastructure and creating Plans.
 There are a lot of uses for variables, some of the most common are:

 There are three types of runtime variables, and each is denoted by a prefix.

 |@||List||an enumerable set of either Lists or Strings|

 |%||Map||a set of key/value pairs with values being a String, List, or Map|